MrKai77/Loop/README.md

 loop exec --direction right --json
 ```

 Successful `loop` commands print human-readable structured text by default.
 Pass `--json` to print the raw JSON response.
+Successful JSON now uses a shared envelope of `{ "success": true, "result": { ... } }`, and failures use `{ "success": false, "error": { ... } }`.
 Runtime failures print plain-text errors to `stderr`, and local usage errors are handled by the CLI's built-in help and validation output.

 ### Keyboard Shortcuts